 4 Hidden Benefits of Public Speaking

-There are many hidden benefits to learning to speak in public and you may be surprised at how relevant they are.
+There are many hidden benefits from learning to speak in public and you may be surprised at how relevant they are.
 Taking that first step into the public speaking arena can seem daunting but this is a skill that could potentially have a huge impact on the rest of your life.
 So why would you want to learn how to speak in public?

-1) Overcoming Fear & Anxiety
+1) Overcome Fear & Anxiety

 Many people have a phobia of public speaking.
 Comedian Jerry Seinfeld once said:

 According to most studies, people’s number one fear is public speaking.
 Number two is death.
 Death is number two.
 Does that sound right?
 This means to the average person, if you go to a funeral, you’re better off in the casket than doing the eulogy.

 In the post overcoming the fear of public speaking I outline how having a positive mental attitude will go a long way in public speaking.
 I suggested that the best way to overcome any fear is to simply speak more often.

 Practise helps you to improve, day by day.